 4 Dahlia Types You Can Grow & Design With

 It goes without saying that we love dahlias here at Sweet Earth Co.
-We even have a yearly workshop all about designing with them!
+We even have dahlia tuber shop with sustainably grown varieties!

 There are endless varieties of dahlias, available in a multitude of styles, sizes, and colors.
 Some of the more popular dahlia categories include: single, anemone, collerette, waterlily, decorative, ball, pompon, cactus, and semi-cactus.
 Other less common categories of dahlias include the fimbriated, star, double orchid, stellar, and others noted in a miscellaneous category.
 For a pictures and details of representative dahlias in each of these categories visit the National Dahlia Society.